henri/spb/README.md

 | `spb --template template-name --standard` | Loads the specified template.<br>But will not start in incognito mode. |
 | `spb --list-templates` | Presents a list of templates on your system. |
 <br/>

+Templates are also able to be used to run browsers in a more standard mode but to have differnt instances of a browser running simultaniusly.
+To accomplish this simply create the teample (uinsg the --new-template option), then edit the template using the (--edit-template) option.
+Effectivly, you will be able to start seperate browser instances.
+However, keep in mind that when you exit the browser the data will not be deleted as you are editing the template.

 ### :triangular_flag_on_post: Compatibility
 Mild testing has been completed on the following operating systems :